 Travelling with young children

-The Road Safety Partnership has provided expert training and advice on the latest regulations for new child car seat products.
+The Road Safety Team has provided expert training and advice on the latest regulations for new child car seat products.
 Fire-Fighters at Gloucester North Fire Station have received refresher child seat check training including an introduction to new rules which have been worrying and confusing parents.

 These new rule changes only apply to new child car seat products.
 Existing child car seats used by parents that comply to safety standards will continue to be suitable child restraints in law.